(Medical School Admissions)

 For decades, the MCAT has been the focus of intense research.
 Researchers have sought to determine whether the MCAT is predictive of medical school success.
 Numerous studies have shown that the MCAT is a better predictive measure of medical school success than other factors, including GPA.

 To practice medicine in the U.S., medical students must pass a series of licensing examinations (USMLE).
 There is tremendous evidence that shows that the MCAT is a strong predictor of performance on the USMLE Step 1 and 2 exams (Note that much of this research was performed on the MCAT version released in 1991).
+The MCAT score has also been found to be predictive of uninterrupted progress through medical school to the point of graduation.

 Did You Know?